black-desk/cgtproxy/docs/development.md

 Environment variable `LOG_LEVEL` can use to control log level, set it to `debug` or `trace` to enable more log.

-Use [fmtjournal] to view all log fields.
+Use [fmtjournal] to view all log fields using journalctl.

 [fmtjournal]: https://github.com/black-desk/fmtjournal